KevinJoven11/iQuHack-2023/README.md

 4. Tushar Pandey - tusharp@tamu.edu
 5. Pranav Maheshwari -

-As a group we will work in IonQ Challenge.
+As a group we will work in IonQ Challenge *Image classification Algorithm in Qiskit/Cirq*.

 ### Resources